understanding-gender/understanding-gender.github.io/gender.md

 The term *questioning* is also sometimes used to describe those who are unsure of their sexual orientation and do not wish to select a label.

-Although sex and gender are often used interchangeably when discussing a person's orientation, transgender people typically take the orientation label that corresponds with their gender identity;
+Although sex and gender are often used interchangeably when discussing a person's orientation, transgender people typically take the orientation label that corresponds with their own gender identity;
 i.e. a trans woman who is solely attracted to women would identify as a lesbian.

 ## Wrap up

 Although I had a sort of vague notion of most of the above before looking into it, I don't think I could have properly separated out the terminology.

+I think very visually,
-I feel like I visualise a lot of issues along a sort of spectrum, and so I put together the figures above to document the picture that I now have in my head.
+so I put together the figures above to document the picture that I now have in my head.
 Of course there are lots of other ways these issues could be drawn out, but perhaps this view is useful to others?